Procurement Policies and Procedures

 Purchases involving the use or installation of utilities (gas, water, and electricity) must be submitted in writing to the Facilities Management Department.
 Facilities Management is responsible for negotiating gas, natural gas, oil and electricity pricing on an annual basis.

-Employees who have been approved to travel on Iona College business must make their travel arrangements through the Office of Business Services.
-Requests for air or train tickets, hotel reservations, pre-paid conference fees are made on a Travel Request Form that can be downloaded from the Iona College website.
+Employees who have been approved to travel on Iona University business must make their travel arrangements through the Office of Business Services.
+Requests for air or train tickets, hotel reservations, pre-paid conference fees are made on a Travel Request Form that can be downloaded from the Iona University website.
 The Travel Request Form must be signed by a member of the President's cabinet or authorized delegate before any reservations can be booked.
 Business Services requests that you make your travel arrangements at least 30 days prior to departure in order to secure the best possible pricing.
 Please refer to the College Travel Policy for additional information.

 Business Services has arranged for a reduced nightly rate at the Marriott Residence Inn and the Radisson Hotel in New Rochelle.
 Please call ext.
 2046 if you have any questions regarding travel.